What Is Contempt in Relationships and How to Handle It

 What is contempt in relationships?

-“Contempt in relationships is when one partner is consistently being condescending, rude, and sarcastic towards their partner or others,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“Contempt in relationships is when one partner is consistently being condescending, rude, and sarcastic towards their partner or others,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “The behavior, even when checked, has no sign of changing, and the person shows no desire to adjust the behavior no matter the impact.”